evkx/evkx.github.io/content/models/smart/hash3/hash3_Brabus/_index.md

 ## Performance

 The Smart #3 Brabus has a maximum power of 315KW (428hp).
 The total torque is 543nm.
-The 0-100km/h sprint (0-62mph) takes 3,7 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 3,7 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging